 World War Two then brought a wave of mechanization to the United States that began to make working animals like the Brabant horse obsolete.
 Europeans continued to breed the Belgian Draft Horse in its original stocky stature for farm work, but Americans began breeding leaner, taller Brabants for agricultural and riding purposes.

 Horrified by these breeding adjustments, Albert Stankiewicz began importing purebred Belgian Draft Horses to the United States during the 1960s to return to pre-war breeding practices.
 Soon joined in his efforts by Anne Harper, the two worked for a long time to breed what is now known as the American Brabant.

 By 1999, the American Brabant Association (ABA) was formed.
 One of the ABA’s founding members, Karen Gruner, coined the term “American Brabant” to distinguish the breed from its ancestors.

 How to Care for a Brabant Horse

-Once adequately trained, caring for Brabant Horses is relatively easy compared to caring for some other breeds.
+Once adequately trained, caring for this horse is relatively easy compared to caring for some other breeds.
 If you’re using them for work, try to give them time when they aren’t harnessed and towing.
 Horses enjoy running freely, grazing the fields, and resting in shaded areas.
-They deserve a day off now and then to kick up their horse shoes, just like us!
+They deserve a day off now and then to kick up their horseshoes, just like us!

 Brabant Horse Training